COMP2150-Game-Design/COMP2150-Prac-09/README.md

 * Are the rules of the game easy to understand and follow?
 * How well does the game engage with the experience goal of __Fellowship__?

 Once you've got two-three design questions, start to consider _how_ you will capture this data.
-Remember, you generally won't get anywhere just asking your players directly these questions.
-You need to consider what meaningful data points should be measured as symtpoms of these design goals being met/not met (e.g., someone struggling to follow the rules of a game would likely be asking the same questions a lot, or making invalid moves.
+Remember, you generally won't get anywhere just asking your players these questions directly.
+You need to consider what meaningful data points should be measured as indicators of these design goals being met/not met (e.g., someone struggling to follow the rules of a game would likely be asking the same questions a lot, or making invalid moves.
 This is a data point that can be captured!).

 Write down a plan, coming up with two-three survey questions for each design question.
 It would behove you to combine methods to get the most out of these tasks, so ensure you have a mix of: